Architecture

 Real-time credit scores computed from onchain data

-Credit agreements
+Credit pacts

-Individual credit line terms and covenants
+Individual credit line terms and repayment windows

 Revenue distribution

-Automatic fee collection and staker payouts
+Automatic fee collection and depositor payouts

 External integrations